qiime2/docs/source/install/native.rst

 This document describes how to install the QIIME 2 framework, a command-line interface, and some plugins used in the :doc:`tutorials <../tutorials/index>`.

 .. note:: QIIME 2 does not currently support Windows.
-It is something we will be working on soon, and in the meantime we recommend using one of the :doc:`QIIME 2 virtual machines <virtual-machine>`.
+It is something we will be working on soon, and in the meantime we recommend using one of the :doc:`QIIME 2 virtual machines <virtual/index>`.

 .. note:: Installing QIIME 2 will become easier as we transition out of the alpha release phase.